pote/gpm/README.md

 with the code please do so!
 Opening issues on bugs, feature requests or simple food for thought are a great way to contribute, if you send a pull request please be a good citizen and do things in a tidy manner.

-1) Create a feature branch with a meaningful name.
+* Create a feature branch with a meaningful name.
-2) Make sure your commit messages and PR comments are informative.
+* Make sure your commit messages and PR comments are informative.
-3) Write a tests for your feature if applicable.
+* Write a tests for your feature if applicable.
-4) Always remember to run the test suite with `make test`.
+* Always remember to run the test suite with `make test` before comitting.

 Either way, thank you **very** much for any form of contribution, even if a patch ends up not being merged the fact that it was sent and forced us to think about it is a contribution in itself.